Author Guidelines

 Article types

 - Research articles must present previously unpublished arguments or the outcomes and application of unpublished original research in the application of digital technology to humanities subjects.
 These should make a substantial contribution to knowledge and understanding in the subject matter.
-Research Articles are refereed.
+Research articles are refereed.

-- Method articles should outline, test and discuss the application and significance of new techniques or critique or propose modifications to existing techniques within the Digital Humanities.
-In contrast to research articles, method and review articles may discuss techniques that have not yet been applied within the Digital Humanities, provided their (potential) relevance to the field is (made) clear.
-Method Articles are refereed.
+- Method articles should outline, test, and discuss the application and significance of new techniques or critique or propose modifications to existing techniques within the digital humanities.
+In contrast to research articles, method and review articles may discuss techniques that have not yet been applied within the digital humanities, provided their (potential) relevance to the field is (made) clear.
+Method articles are refereed.

-- Commentary articles should reflect upon or critique current events or methods and approaches related to the intersection of computation and the Humanities.
+- Commentary articles should reflect upon or critique current events or methods and approaches related to the intersection of computation and the humanities.
 Authors interested in submitting a commentary piece should discuss the content with the editor before submitting a manuscript.
-Commentary Articles may be refereed.
+Commentary articles may be refereed.

-- Review articles can cover topics such as current controversies in or the historical development of the intersection of computation and the Humanities.
+- Review articles can cover topics such as current controversies in or the historical development of the intersection of computation and the humanities.
 Articles should critically engage with the relevant body of extant literature.
-Review Articles may be refereed.
+Review articles may be refereed.

 Peer review

-All submissions are initially assessed by an Editor, who decides whether or not the article fits the scope of the journal and is suitable for peer review.
+All submissions are initially assessed by an editor, who decides whether or not the article fits the scope of the journal and is suitable for peer review.
 Submissions considered suitable are assigned to one or more independent experts, who assess the article for clarity, validity, and sound methodology.

 We encourage referees to review the article as soon as possible, preferably within four weeks.
 Reviewing is, however, an inherently slow process as referees can be difficult to find.

 Reviewers are asked to provide formative feedback, even if an article is not deemed suitable for publication in the journal.
 Based on the reviewer reports, the editor will make a recommendation for rejection, minor or major revisions, or acceptance.
-Overall editorial responsibility rests with the journal’s Editor-in-Chief, who is supported by an expert, international team of editors.
+Overall editorial responsibility rests with the journal’s editor-in-chief, who is supported by an international team of expert editors.

 Copyright notice

 All articles published in this journal are published using a CC-BY 4.0 licence.
 By submitting your article to this journal, you are giving us a right of first publication.
 Others may reuse this material in accordance with the CC-BY licence.
-Digital Studies/Le champ numérique is commonly contacts for reprint permission.
+Digital Studies/Le champ numérique is commonly contacted for reprint permission.
 In keeping with the CC-BY licence, we always give this permission.

 In keeping with this licence, authors are able to enter into separate, additional contractual arrangements for the non-exclusive distribution of the journal's published version of the work (e.g., post it to an institutional repository or publish it in a book) with an acknowledgement of its initial publication in this journal.